 She huffed and pulled her arm away from his grasp.
 “Just my tote with my shoes inside.
 I left it outside.”

 “So what have you done with your camera?”

 “Why gatecrash a wedding if it’s not to get pictures?”

-She placed her hands on her chest and let out a dramatic sigh.
-“I couldn’t bear that the groom was marrying someone else and I thought if he saw me on the big day he’d realise the mistake he was making.”
+She placed her hand on her chest and let out a dramatic sigh.
+“I couldn’t bear that the groom was marrying someone else, and I thought if he saw me on the big day he’d realise the mistake he was making.”

 Nick’s lips twitched in amusement.
 “I think you watch too many movies.”

 She laughed.
 “Probably.”
 Raising her chin, she met his gaze dead on.
 “Seriously, I don’t have a camera.
 Your high society wedding secrets are safe with me.”

 “Really.
 Listen, I know I’m in the wrong.
 I’m sorry, but this was my last chance.
 I meant no harm.
 I just wanted to take a look, you see.”

 “Book a room.
 I’m sure it will be on a tour.”

 Her lips rose in a faint, mocking smile.
 “I don’t have that kind of money.”
 She shook her head a little as if the situation frustrated her.
 “And even if I did, it might be too late.”